 In 1978 Roger Britt a snowmobile racer approached Doug and ask him if he could make one of his 2-way radio systems work on a Race Sled for the I-500 Snowmobile Race in Sault Ste.
 Marie, Michigan.
 Doug’s radio system worked and started another outlet for his communications business.
 Doug went on to lease about 20 two-way radios w/headsets to the I-500 Race Committee in the early 80’s to run the race, that got Doug’s start in the two-way radio rental business.
 Taylor went on to work closely with MIRA (another snowmobile racing association) with their communications needs, along with supplying their drivers with two-way radios for a number of years.
 Doug also designed an FM Broadcast System for every race, where fans could tune the PA announcer in on their FM radio.
 The system was well received by racers, crews and the fans.
 Roger Britt is currently the flagman for the I-500 race.

 Every year for 3 weeks in February Doug was going down to Daytona Speed Weeks to work all the races, but since he had the Good Year Store from 1977-1979, it was pretty hard to be both places at the same time, so he elected to stay in Grand Rapids.
-Doug was invited to a 1979 Daytona 500 Party and on the last lap of the race there was an accident evolving Cale Yarborough and Donnie Allison.
+Doug was invited to a 1979 Daytona 500 Party at Tillman’s, an upscale restaurant on the N.E. side of Grand Rapids and was enjoying the day until the last lap of the race, when there was an accident evolving Cale Yarborough and Donnie Allison.

 Doug had been installing equipment into all of Cale’s helmets since 1974 and had just done 2 helmets for him just before the 1979 Daytona race and had Wayne Moeckles from Wayne’s Sign’s from Byron Center, Mi. letter both of Cale’s helmets free, as Wayne wanted to expand his business into Nascar.
 At the time Wayne was the “Official Sign Painter for the Indianapolis Motor Speedway”.
 Wayne ended up being the Chaplain for American Speed Association (ASA).
 (RIP my friend)